 Erstwhile Mezcal is a woman-owned, woman-operated business.
 We support fellow women in mezcal production and all aspects of the industry whenever possible.
 In almost every mezcal producer family we have met and work with, there is at least one strong, capable woman in the family who makes things run.

-Yes!
 This is a photo of yours truly, taken in Xuzhou, China (where my grandparents lived and raised me) when I was nine months old.
-Even at such a young age, I was already expressing an unmistakable penchant for riding magical awesome creatures.
+Even at such a young age, I was already expressing an unmistakable penchant for riding magical awesome creatures into unchartered territories.

-We decided to use this photo as a backdrop for all the bottles in Erstwhile’s flagship line for several reasons.
-In terms of aesthetics and design, it makes the bottle pop visually.
-When viewed from a distance, the black-and-white palette is especially stunning when the bottle is full.
+In terms of aesthetics and design, we chose this photo because it makes the bottle pop visually.
+When viewed from a distance, the black-and-white palette is especially stunning in a full bottle.
 It makes a beautiful marble-like background, and a striking contrast against the warm red-and-yellow palette on the front of the bottle.

 WHY IS OUR MEZCAL PROJECT CALLED ERSTWHILE?